Jencheng1/fetch.ai-hackathon/README.md

 _Frontend:_ Built with Streamlit for user-friendly interactions.

-_AI Integration:_ The Fetch.ai documentation guides the design and connection of agents, LangChain powers knowledge retrieval, Pinecone manages vector embeddings, and the RAG-enhanced chatbot synthesizes data into actionable insights.
+_AI Integration:_ The Fetch.ai documentation guides the design and connection of agents, LangChain powers knowledge retrieval, and the RAG-enhanced chatbot synthesizes data into actionable insights.

-_Privacy:_ Robust role-based access controls and anonymized patient identifiers ensure compliance and security.

 **Scenario**